nismod/smif/docs/concept.rst

 the inputs.
 The :class:`smif.abstract.SectorModel` is used to wrap an individual simulation model, and provides a uniform API to other parts of **smif**.
-A :class:`smif.abstract.SectorModel` takes a collection of :class:`smif.abstract.Input`, which correspond to the input data needed to run the model.

 An input can correspond to:

-- model parameters, such as 'raininess' which are derived either from exogenous data sources, such as a look-up table or scenario, or from the outputs from another model (a dependency)
+- model parameters, whose source is either from a scenario, or from the outputs from another model (a dependency)
-- model assets, such as 'nuclear power stations', which have a capacity value and other associated attributes (efficiency, lifetime, cost etc.)

-The distinction between these two input types is important, because :class:`smif.abstract.State` consists of the set of model asset attributes (such as `capacity`), and potentially a subset of model outputs, such as `reservoir level`.
+- model state (not yet implemented)